endlessm/endless-key-collections/README.md

 - inventor-0001.json
 - scientist-0001.json

+Each starter pack specifies a list of Kolibri channels and content nodes inside those channels.

 In the Endless Key app, the user chooses a single starter pack.
-This affects what content is installed when the user chooses the starter pack.
-In addition, the app installs the metadata for all of the channels listed in each English language content pack.
+It will then install all of the content described in that starter pack, as well as metadata from the remaining English language content collections.
+Next, the app will applies external content tags which are specified in selected starter pack.
+These tags are used for curated content discovery in the app.

-In addition, there are two "extras" collections:
+In addition to the starter packs, there are two "extras" collections:

 - extras-0001.json
 - extras-preload-0001.json

-These collections, combined with the starter packs, describe what we consider the complete Endless Key content library.
+These collections, combined with the starter packs, represent the complete Endless Key content library.

 The `extras-0001.json` collection lists only channel IDs, and no content nodes.
-This collection is imported when the user chooses a starter pack to download in the Endless Key app.
+When the user chooses a starter pack in the Endless Key app, this collection is imported along with the metadata for remaining starter packs.
 Importing it means that the app will retrieve metadata for any channels listed in the collection, but no actual content.
-This makes it easier for the user to choose individual pieces of content in the future.
+Having this metadata makes it easier for the user to choose individual pieces of content in the future.

 The `extras-preload-0001.json` lists both channel IDs *and* a selection of content nodes inside those channels.
 This collection is intended for